atolab/zenoh-web/content/docs/manual/configuration.md

 ## Command line arguments
 If you want to run `zenohd` with small changes in its configuration, without going through the hassle of writing a new configuration file for it, you may use the `--cfg` CLI argument to edit the configuration.

-Specifically, you may use any amount `--cfg='KEY:VALUE'` arguments to specify the VALUEs you'd like to insert at specific KEYs in the configuration.
+Specifically, you may use any amount `--cfg='PATH:VALUE'` arguments to specify the VALUEs you'd like to insert at specific PATHs in the configuration.

-KEYs are `/`-separated paths to the part of the configuration you wish to change.
-Starting a KEY with `/` is not accepted.
+PATHs are `/`-separated paths to the part of the configuration you wish to change.
-Note for plugins that setting a value in a plugin-less configuration for `plugins/example-plugin/example/key` will result in the recursive creation of the intermediate objects if necessary.
+Note for plugins that setting a value in a plugin-less configuration for `plugins/example-plugin/example/path` will result in the recursive creation of the intermediate objects if necessary.

 VALUEs must be JSON5-deserializable values: don't forget to surround strings with quotes.
-Due to this, surrounding the whole `KEY:VALUE` pair with single-quotes is a good practice to avoid parsing errors.
+Due to this, surrounding the whole `PATH:VALUE` pair with single-quotes is a good practice to avoid parsing errors.

-If a value was already present for the specified KEY, it will be replaced with VALUE.
+If a value was already present for the specified PATH, it will be replaced with VALUE.

 For convenience, some arguments of `zenohd` are provided as shorthands for particularly useful `--cfg` patterns, such as `-P <plugin_name>` which desugars to `--cfg='plugins/<plugin_name>/__required__:true'`.

-In case of conflicts, `--cfg` options will override any other sources of configuration for their KEY.
+In case of conflicts, `--cfg` options will override any other sources of configuration for their PATH.

 ## Adminspace configuration
 You can still change elements of a `zenohd` intance's configuration once it's started, by sending put messages to its [admin space](../abstractions#admin-space).